 - Students will not be required to pay tuition fees at the host institution abroad; they will, however, need to register with and pay the normal fee to their home institution (NUI Galway) during their period of study or work abroad.

-- The period of study abroad may not last less than three months (90 days), and it cannot be more than 12 months in total during any one study cycle (i.e. at undergrad, Master or PhD level) .
-For Erasmus Traineeships (work placements), the minimum duration is 60 days, the maximum 12 months in any one study cycle.
+- From 2021/22 onwards, the minimum study period abroad is two months (60 days), and it cannot be more than 12 months in total during any one study cycle (i.e. at undergrad, Master or PhD level) .
+For Erasmus Traineeships (work placements), the minimum duration is also 60 days, the maximum 12 months in any one study cycle.

 - Students may apply to their home university for an Erasmus grant to help with the costs of living abroad.